raaum/audiancy/README.md

 Mini audio player with playlist ability, cover art support,  and waveform visualizations, written in JavaScript with optional PHP backend.
 Audiancy does not utilize any third party code.

+Use or distribution of this software requires a license.
+Copyright 2016 Greg Raaum.

 Not ready for release.
-Much left to do.

-Written by and Copyright 2016 Greg Raaum.
-Use or distribution of this software requires a license.

 ###Features